websockets/ws/doc/ws.md

 - `memLevel` {Number} The value of zlib's `memLevel` param (1-9, default 8).
 - `threshold` {Number} Payloads smaller than this will not be compressed.
   Defaults to 1024 bytes.
+- `concurrencyLimit` {Number} The number of concurrent calls to zlib.
+  Calls above this limit will be queued.
+Default 10.
+You usually won't need to touch this option.
+See [concurrency-limit][this issue] for more details.

 If a property is empty then either an offered configuration or a default value is used.